 The course will continue and expand on the material presented in CO 310 Video Editing, and will be a further examination of the theory and practice of digital image assembly and manipulation.
 Students will explore the hardware and software of digital editing and proper use of special effects, filters and motion control, as well as understanding and employing elements of narrative and non-narrative editing strategies including rhythm, pacing, point-of-view, screen direction, and emotional impact.
-Prerequisite: CO 310.
+Prerequisite: CO 201, CO 310.
 CO 325 Television and Digital Journalism (3)

 This course explores the multimedia aspects of journalism.
 The primary focus is television news performance, writing, reporting and production.
-The course also allows students to showcase their work in an Internet "new media" venue.
-Prerequisites: CO 201 Contemporary Mass Media and CO 275 Broadcast Journalism.
+The course places its primary focus on the TV feature news magazine genre.
+Prerequisites: CO 201 Contemporary Mass Media and CO 275 Broadcast Journalism, CO 201 and CO 275 Video Editing CO 310.